 If an event happens on weekend, you will receive a notification at 08:00 on Monday.
 So notifications are not skipped, you just receive them later.
 Events will still appear on the event history page at the time when they happened (see Current State, Total State and Event History).

 Trigger Watch Time¶

-Sometimes you want to monitor a metric only part of the time.
-Let’s say, you have a popular website, that serves over 1000 page views per second during the day.
+Sometimes you want to monitor a metric not every minute.
+Let’s say, you have a popular website, that serves over 1000 page views per second during a day.
 You can set up a trigger to notify you when you have less than 50 page views per second - obviously, something is wrong.
-You also need to disable this trigger for the night, because in the night all of your users are sleeping, and this metric is irrelevant.
+You also need to disable this trigger for the night, because in the night all of your users sleep, and this metric is irrelevant.

 Of course, you can set up a subscription schedule - but your history will become riddled with false night “events”, and you will still receive notifications in the morning.
 In this case, you need to set up a trigger watch time:

 No events will be recorded for this trigger outside of watch time - you will receive no notifications, and the event history page will be empty (see Current State, Total State and Event History).